 Even creating content is a cinch thanks to the Gutenberg editor.
 It is a block-based editor that allows you to create any type of post or page.
 It’s straightforward to use.

 Need to place an image?
 No problem, add an image block.
-Write a paragraph?
+Want to add a paragraph?
 Use a paragraph block.
 It’s that easy.

 There’s really no comparison here.
 If you want an easier platform to create and maintain, choose WordPress.